pulibrary/parallelogram/README.md

 |<img src="docs/images/screenshot4d-2.png" width=500></img>|
 |-|

 Note that this menu only affects ScriptShifter queries.
-If WorldCat results are included, then the output may still include text that differs from the ScriptShifter output.
+If WorldCat results are included, then the output may still include text that differs from the language/script selected in this menu.

 ### Field Options